mipegir/RemoteLogcatLibrary/README.md

 When you add this library to your Android project, it enables a web server to allow access to getting Android Logcat info in real-time.
 You only need run some browser and request a query to IP direction of your device (like http://192.168.0.128:8080).
 Note that is necesary share the same network.

 ## How can you setup it?
-You only need follow only these 3 steps:
+You only need to follow these 3 steps:
  1) Add [this .AAR library](https://github.com/mipegir/RemoteLogcatLibrary/raw/master/downloads/remotelogcat_v1.1.aar) to your **app/libs** folder.
  2) Add these lines to the **app/build.gradle** file.
 ```java